Mechanical and Materials EngineeringMaster of Engineering (MEng)

 - February 1 - Fall Term

-- October 1 - May Term
+- October 1 - Summer Term

 Applications are processed on a rolling basis.
 We do not process an application until it is complete and all required documents are received.
 Therefore we cannot guarantee consideration for the term requested if documentation is received after the deadline date.
 In such a case, the application will be considered for the next available term.